Wangmmstar/Hospital_Scene_Data/README.md

 indoor environments, such as “intensive care unit,” “operating room,” “hospital consulting room,” “hospital tour,” “hospital waiting room,” and more.

+# Usage

+Anyone who want to access the data folder could redirect to https://docs.google.com/forms/d/e/1FAIpQLSfI3UKkkIjvH1RGrN4BbCXCHLyRrtKt-jkJkMduw4K7ZXDNuA/viewform?usp=sf_link

+The image folders contain the original jpeg files.
+The labels folers contains xml file of the object labels.
+Download both and combine them in one of the labeling softwares and then ready to be used.

 # The HIOD Dataset Details

 | Label        | Number of objects       | Number of images         |